-The ultimate guide to serendipity.
+The ultimate guide to serendipity in business and life.

 Serendipity – others call it luck or Divine Intervention – means a “fortunate happenstance” or “pleasant surprise“.

 It was coined by Horace Walpole in 1754.

 In a letter, he wrote to a friend explaining an unexpected discovery he had made by reference to a Persian fairy tale, The Three Princes of Serendipity.

 The princes, he told his correspondent, were “always making discoveries, by accidents and sagacity, of things that they were not in quest of”.

 I may not be a Buddhist, but serendipity or Divine Intervention has a great influence on my success.